czy1101/FlagAttention/README.md

 [中文版](./README_cn.md)

-FlagAttention is a project for memory-efficient attention operators implemented in the [Triton language](https://github.com/openai/triton).
+FlagAttention is a project for memory-efficient attention operators implemented in the [Triton language](https://github.com/triton-lang/triton).
 Motivated by the need for non-standard attention operators in language modeling, it starts as an extension of multi-head attention.

 It saves memory footprint and traffic like [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlashAttention v2](https://tridao.me/publications/flash2/flash2.pdf).
 Implemented in the Triton language, it is easier to understand and modify.
 The original implementation of FlashAttention in CUDA([flash-attention](https://github.com/Dao-AILab/flash-attention)) provides a good example of how to design an algorithm that takes different levels of memory into account.
 By tiling and re-computation, FlashAttention avoids materializing the attention scores, whose capacity is proportional to the square of the sequence length.
 However, custom transformation to the attention scores is not possible when using FlashAttention, unless it is supported by FlashAttention out-of-the-box.
 While extending FlashAttention requires proficiency in CUDA programming, FlagAttention implemented in the Triton language is easier to modify.

+For standard attention workloads, modern alternatives such as [FlashAttention-3](https://arxiv.org/abs/2407.08608), PyTorch `scaled_dot_product_attention`, and [FlexAttention](https://arxiv.org/abs/2412.05496) are also worth considering.
+FlagAttention remains useful when the attention score computation, KV-cache layout, or inference path needs project-specific customization.

-FlagAttention now offers two operators.
+FlagAttention now offers several operators.

-1. **flash_attention**: FlashAttention implemented in the Triton language.
+1. **flash_attention**: FlashAttention v2-style attention implemented in the Triton language, with support for MQA/GQA, dropout, and auxiliary outputs.
-2. **piecewise_attention**.
-Currently employed for NLPE(Non-Linearized position embedding) in both training and inference of the [Aquila-2-34B](https://github.com/FlagAI-Open/Aquila2) model.
+2. **piecewise_attention**: An extension used for NLPE(Non-Linearized position embedding) in both training and inference of the [Aquila-2-34B](https://github.com/FlagAI-Open/Aquila2) model.
+3. **flash_attention_split_kv**: A split-KV flash decoding operator for long KV sequences and grouped-query layouts.
+4. **paged_attention**: A paged KV-cache attention operator for inference.

-When further customization is required, FlagAttention servers as an example.
+When further customization is required, FlagAttention serves as an example.

 ## Changelog